Kivo0/BSCVRoboticsProject/README.md

 III.
 PROJECT DESCRIPTION
 ------------------------

-The project is about the implementation of the complete scenario of the turtlebot and the robotic PhantomX pincher-arm where the turtlebot is made to navigate to the position of the arm from its initial position, on arrival at the arm position, the arm will have to pick a cube that will be positioned on a specific location on the table and place it on the turtlebot then the turtlebot will take the cube to another location which in our case its the previous location of the turtlebot.
+The project is about the implementation of the complete scenario of the turtlebot and the robotic PhantomX pincher-arm where the turtlebot is made to navigate to the position of the arm from its initial position, on arrival at the arm position, the arm will have to pick a cube that will be positioned on a specific location on the table and place it on the turtlebot then the turtlebot will take the cube to another location which in our case is the initial position of the turtlebot.

-The project implementation is primarily based on the navigation of the turtlebot on a created map for the turtlebot by giving it a goal position command on the map and the turtlebot could plan its path based on its initial position on the map and move to the goal position executing its trajectory using the laser scan sensor and as well dynamically avoid obstacles along its path.
+The project implementation is primarily based on the navigation of the turtlebot on a created map by giving it a goal position command on the map and the turtlebot could plan its path with reference to its initial position on the map and navigate to the goal position executing its trajectory using the laser scan sensor and as well avoid dynamically obstacles along its path.

 ![Scenario](https://github.com/Macaulay123/BSCVRoboticsProject/blob/master/project_pictures/turtlebot_arm.JPG)